-Peng Yu was today appointed professor for plant genetics at TU Munich.
+Peng Yu was today appointed professor for Plant Genetics at the TU Munich School of Life Sciences.
 We are very proud of you!

 Congratulations to Danning for receiving the faculty prize for the best thesis in plant science.